DOI-USGS/ds-pipelines-targets-1-course/course-instructions.md

 ---

-Now - adding on to this PR by pushing up additional commits - add and modify code, folders, and this makefile so you can build _your_ `3_visualize/out/figure_1.png` with `targets::tar_make()` (BTW, if you haven't run into this syntax, {package_name}::{function_name} allows you to run a function without `library({package_name})`).
+Now that you've completed your first pipeline run and updated your `.gitignore` file - let's add on to this PR by pushing up additional commits - add and modify code, folders, and this makefile so you can build _your_ `3_visualize/out/figure_1.png` with `targets::tar_make()` (BTW, if you haven't run into this syntax, {package_name}::{function_name} allows you to run a function without `library({package_name})`).
 Build on your existing folders, functions, and code from the previous sections by continuing with the phases `1_fetch`, `2_process`, and `3_visualize`.
 Comment in the pull request with a screenshot of the build message, like we have in the message above :point_up:.
 Assign your course contact to review your PR, and they may ask for a few changes before merging.

 </details>